Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Introduction

-To better highlight this point and the complexity of the problem, we anticipate in Fig.~\ref{fig:sumup} three representative real-time observables calculated with our {\it ab initio} many-body technique, including all relevant scattering effects for photoexcited monolayer MoS$_2$ at a fluence of $\approx 0.85$~mJ/cm$^{-2}$ and an initial temperature of $300$~K. Panel (a) shows that neglecting carrier-carrier scattering results in electron equilibration times that are one order of magnitude too large.
-Panels (b) and (c) demonstrate that neglecting phonon–phonon scattering leads to an incorrect long-time cooling of the $A_{1g}$ hot-phonon mode and an underestimation of the decay time of coherent $A_{1g}$ oscillations.
+To better highlight this point and the complexity of the problem, we anticipate in Fig.~\ref{fig:sumup} three representative real-time observables calculated with our {\it ab initio} many-body technique, including all relevant scattering effects for photoexcited monolayer MoS$_2$ at a fluence of $\approx 0.85$~mJ/cm$^{2}$ and an initial temperature of $300$~K. Panel (a) shows that neglecting carrier-carrier scattering results in electron equilibration times that are one order of magnitude too large.
+Panels (b) and (c) demonstrate that neglecting phonon-phonon scattering leads to an incorrect long-time cooling of the $A_{1g}$ hot-phonon mode and an underestimation of the decay time of coherent $A_{1g}$ oscillations.
 It is worth mentioning that single-layer MoS$_2$ is a weakly anharmonic material and phonon-phonon scattering can have even more disruptive effects in the case of strong anharmonicity \cite{Mocatti2023, Furci2024}.
 In short, Fig.~\ref{fig:sumup} highlights that neglecting any scattering mechanisms leads to inaccurate photocarrier, phonon, and ionic nonequilibrium dynamics.

 A range of methods has been developed to describe the nonequilibrium dynamics of photocarriers and phonons.
 However, none of these approaches includes all three scattering mechanisms.
-Nonequilibrium Green’s functions (NEGF) approaches based on the Kadanoff–Baym ansatz~\cite{Lipavsky1986, Kadanoff2018} and density-matrix formulations~\cite{Rossi2002} have captured photocarrier multiplication and exciton melting in graphene~\cite{Karlsson2021, Pavlyukh2022, Pavlyukh_Perfetto2022, Perfetto_Pavlyukh2022} and coherent/incoherent dynamics in MoS$_2$ when coupled to Ehrenfest dynamics~\cite{Perfetto2023}.
-While these approaches include both electron-electron and electron–phonon effects, a fully \textit{ab initio} treatment addressing material-specific coupling strengths and quantum anharmonicity remains out of reach.
+Nonequilibrium Green’s functions (NEGF) approaches based on the Kadanoff-Baym ansatz~\cite{Lipavsky1986, Kadanoff2018} and density-matrix formulations~\cite{Rossi2002} have captured photocarrier multiplication and exciton melting in graphene~\cite{Karlsson2021, Pavlyukh2022, Pavlyukh_Perfetto2022, Perfetto_Pavlyukh2022} and coherent/incoherent dynamics in MoS$_2$ when coupled to Ehrenfest dynamics~\cite{Perfetto2023}.
+While these approaches include both electron-electron and electron-phonon effects, a fully \textit{ab initio} treatment addressing material-specific coupling strengths and quantum anharmonicity remains out of reach.